- Why are offices like OSPA needed? What does OSPA do, anyway?

 SIU's F&A rates are negotiated with and set by the federal government.
 SIU's rates are lower than those of most comparable research institutions, which may run to 60% or more.
 Any waiver or reduction of SIU’s indirect cost rates means that SIU is subsidizing more of the project than it otherwise would.

-- What should I do if I think my research may be leading to something patentable?
+What should I do if I think my research may be leading to something patentable?

 Contact the Technology Transfer Office at 217-545-3824.
 They will help you determine when to make an intellectual property disclosure to the university and give you advice about protecting potential patent rights.
 Our tech transfer services include working with you and with patent attorneys to protect your intellectual property and/or identify potential industry licensees.
-For more information, see Technology Transfer website.
+For more information, see the Technology Transfer website.

-- Which OSPA staff member works with my college?
+Which OSPA staff member works with my college?

 We urge all faculty and staff to get acquainted with the OSPA research project specialist who works with their college on proposal submission and grant management.
 See our directory.
 This directory also lists OSPA staff you may need to contact for other research- or grant-related matters.

-- Does OSPA provide any assistance in preparing grant budgets?
+Does OSPA provide any assistance in preparing grant budgets?

 Our website has a detailed section on budget preparation.
 One-on-one help is available as well: if you contact your OSPA project specialist in advance of the proposal deadline, he or she will be happy to walk you through the budget process or discuss the areas you're unsure about.
 We have available a Budget Spreadsheet (Excel file) that you are required to complete.
 Fringe benefit rates and the standard indirect cost rate are already built in to the spreadsheet.
 You may need other rates, such as graduate assistant stipend rates for your college; see our Rates page.
 OSPA will review draft budgets on request, and we review the final budget before the proposal is submitted to the funding agency.

-- What are OSPA's deadlines for submitting grant proposals?
+What are OSPA's deadlines for submitting grant proposals?

-- How can I find grants to support my research?
+How can I find grants to support my research?

 - Create a profile and sign up for individualized funding alerts on Pivot, which SIU subscribes to.